jhyang13/IBM-Machine-Learning-Professional-Certificate/README.md

 - Use a variety of error metrics to compare and select a linear regression model that best suits your data
 - Articulate why regularization may help prevent overfitting
 - Use regularization regressions: Ridge, LASSO, and Elastic net

+## Supervised Machine Learning: Classification

+### By the end of this course you should be able to:
+-Differentiate uses and applications of classification and classification ensembles -Describe and use logistic regression models
+-Describe and use decision tree and tree-ensemble models -Describe and use other ensemble methods for classification -Use a variety of error metrics to compare and select the classification model that best suits your data -Use oversampling and undersampling as techniques to handle unbalanced classes in a data set